 In January, I wrote about how I thought that Photography is Curiosity, Creativity, Math, Science and Imagination.
-It’s now March and I still feel the same (us creative types can sometimes change our minds quickly), but as I said when I wrote that article I feel that photography is much more than those five things.
-In this case, photography is exploration and discovery which leads to reward.
-And when you explore and discovery, you’re photography pursuits (and life in general) will be richer and filled with more rewards.
+When I wrote that article I said that photography is much more than those five things.
+Keeping that in mind, photography is also exploration, discovery and reward.
+When you explore and discovery, you’re photography pursuits (and life in general) will be richer and filled with more rewards.

 Exploration in Photography